GodlyFirecracker/Generator-Forge-Continuation/README.md

 ## Info

-This Generator is built over the old official generator, but this one is NOT official, and is not being maintained by the MCreator Team.
+This Generator is built and it is most likely unofficial and is not being maintained by the MCreator Team.

 MCreator's official website: https://mcreator.net/